Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Discussion

 {\bf 2.
 Model mis-specification and robustness:} Theoretical guarantees of our debiasing method are validated under the linear model \eqref{linear_reg} and sub-Gaussianity assumptions.
 While we have conducted additional simulations in \autoref{subsec:heavy_noises} to certify the robustness of our debiasing method against the violations of the sub-Gaussian noise assumption, it is of research interest to investigate the performances and theoretical implications of our debiasing method when the assumed linear model is misspecified.
 Given that our analysis of the inference with random design is unconditional on the covariate vector $X \in \mathbb{R}^d$, the modification technique in \cite{buhlmann2015high} might provide some insights.

 {\bf 3.
 Missing covariates:} Extending our debiasing method to address issues related to incomplete covariates remains an open problem.
 Notably, the problem is more challenging under high-dimensional settings because there are numerous covariates, resulting in a large number of potential missing patterns (up to $2^d$ at most).
 While there have been some efforts to leverage the MCAR assumption \citep{wang2019rate} to tackle this problem, it is noteworthy that MCAR is a strong assumption that may not hold in many real-world scenarios.
-A possible remedy is to use the multiple imputation method \citep{carpenter2023multiple}, but it is unclear how to design a reliable imputation model.
+A possible remedy is to use the multiple imputation method \citep{carpenter2023multiple} with a well-designed debiasing program similar to \cite{xue2021semi}, but it is unclear how to design a reliable imputation model that is compatible with the downstream debiasing program.